Large Scale Time-Series Representation Learning via Simultaneous Low and High Frequency Feature Bootstrapping: Proposed Method

-This module combines both modules to capture complementary features.
-For example, in Sleep staging as we move into stage 2 sleep, the body goes into a state of deep relaxation we started to see bursts of activity known as sleep spindles.
-A sleep spindle is a rapid burst of higher frequency brain waves \cite{sleepstage}.
-Stage 3 and stage 4 of sleep are often referred to as deep sleep or slow-wave sleep because these stages are characterized by low frequency (up to 4 Hz).
-Therefore, this module is responsible for capturing both types of features from data.
-The Low and High Frequency Features Bootstrapping is as follows:
+This module combines both LFFB and HFFB to capture complementary features.
+The motivation of high- and low-frequency modules is to capture both low- and high-frequency features.
+For example, in the wake stage and stage 1 of sleep, signals are of low frequency (up to 4Hz), and as we move into stage 2 sleep, the body goes into a state of deep relaxation, and we start to see bursts of activity known as sleep spindles.
+A sleep spindle is a rapid burst of higher frequency brain waves~\cite{sleepstage}.
+Stage 3 and stage 4 of sleep are often referred to as deep sleep or slow-wave sleep because these stages are characterized by low-frequency (up to 4 Hz).
+Similarly, in ECG signals, it is important to detect R-peaks.
+These are typically the highest peaks in an ECG signal.
+Similarly, in human activity recognition (HAR), sitting and running correspond to low- and high-frequency signals.

+In TCN, the convolution operation is applied to the input time series data using fixed-size convolutional kernels.
+TCN consists of multiple layers with dilated causal convolutions, where each layer captures information at different temporal scales.
+Mathematically, the convolution operation in TCN can be represented as:

+where $f(t)$ is the input time series data, $w_i$ represents the learnable convolutional filter weights, $*$ denotes the convolution operation, $t$ is the time parameter, and $d$ is the dilation rate.
+The convolution operation is performed by sliding the convolutional kernel over the input sequence with a fixed step size determined by the dilation rate.
+This allows the network to capture information from a larger receptive field without increasing the number of parameters or the computational complexity.

+Continuous wavelet transform (CWT) is a signal processing technique that also provides a hierarchical representation of time series data in a different way than TCN.
+In CWT, the convolution operation is performed between the input time series signal and the wavelet function at different scales and translations.
+Mathematically, the CWT of a signal $f(t)$ with respect to a wavelet function $g(t)$ can be written as:

+where $\tau$ represents the translation factor, and $d$ is the dilation or scale factor.
+The wavelet function $g$ is continuous both in time and frequency domains.
+The convolution is performed over the entire range of $\tau$ to capture the similarities between the input signal and the wavelet function at different scales and translations ($t$).